by Ryan S.

 Is it really better to have loved and lost than not to have loved at all?

-I think so.
 I am merely basing that statement on my own experiences.
 Losing my daughter (and watching her suffer for 18 years before we lost her) was agonizing at times.
 Yet, I am so grateful to have known her.
 I believe that she is still alive and at peace with the Lord.
-My love for her was more profound than any earthly love I could have ever imagined having, that is before I had children.
-However much I thought I loved her before, once she was gone, I realize even more how deep was the well of that love.
+My love for her was more profoundly pure than any earthly love I could have ever imagined having, that is before I had children.
+However much I thought I loved her before, now that she is gone, I realize even more how deep was the well of that love.
+There were times in which my shared suffering with Hannah was so intense, I thought my heart would literally cease to function.
+There were times it hurt so badly that I became numb.
+I questioned God's goodness.
+I could foresee a time when all would be made right, but in my mind, it did not justify the present situation.
+God would help me out of the mire, but the cycle would repeat itself for years, each time encrusting new layers of brokenness with crackled hopes and renewed faith.

-Speaking of profound, Peter shares something with pastors that we can all take to heart.
-He reminds us that although we will suffer a little while on this earth, eternal glory awaits us.
+Peter shares something that we can all take to heart.
+He reminds us that although we will suffer a little while on this earth, glory awaits us:

 16 Therefore we do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.
 17 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory, 18 while we do not look at the things which are seen, but at the things which are not seen.
-For the things which are seen are temporary, but the things which are not seen are eternal.
+For the things which are seen are temporary, but the things which are not seen are eternal (2 Cor.
+4:7-12, 16-18 KJV).

 What Paul calls a “light affliction” was by no means easy in itself.
 First century believers faced all the hardships of finances, illness, and social pressures that we face today.
 They were also beaten, imprisoned, and put to death for their testimony in Christ.
 Paul is making a contrast here.
 Although the suffering can be quite intense, in comparison with the unseen reality of eternity that awaits the faithful, it is “light.”
 It is “but for a moment.”

 Perhaps the most disturbing suffering on earth today is the suffering of the innocent.
 Likewise, the suffering of those whom you love can be overwhelming.
-Furthermore, the suffering caused by those whom we love, whether intentional or not, can shake our faith.
-It may even tempt us to box ourselves up in a room somewhere and avoid getting close to people in order to avoid sharing in their sufferings or being hurt by them.
+It can shake our faith.
+It may even tempt us to box ourselves up in a room somewhere and avoid getting close to people in order to steer clear of pain.
+Yet, rather than responding in coldness, anger, or rebellion, we should ask God to soften our hearts in order to love as Christ loved.

 The Christian believer must come to terms with a passionate God.
 God created humans with a free will.
 It is His passion to interact with his free creatures.
 He formed a covenant relationship with a group of people that failed him time and again.
-He never stopped loving them, but his love was coupled with disappointment.
+He never stopped loving them, but His love was coupled with disappointment.
 The incarnation took this passion to an entirely different level.
-In Christ, God loved people around him with a perfect human love as he interacted with them in ordinary human ways.
-He manifested his infinite and divine love with his sufferings of the Passion Week.
-It was passionate love for his creatures that drove him to endure the crucifixion.
+In Christ, God loved with a perfect human love as He interacted with them in ordinary human ways.
+He suffered the loss of loved ones.
+He suffered betrayal.
+He suffered rejection.
+He became sin for us and suffered the death of the cross--a death that even included separation from His Father.
+No doubt, the heavenly Father suffered as well.

 Any parent that has a child that is suffering due to an incurable disease knows something about this kind of suffering.
 A father will willingly suffer by opening his heart up even more for this child.
 A mother will spend hours loving and caressing a hurting child.
 In doing so, she also suffers; however, it is a pain that she would rather endure than escape from in order to have the opportunity to love that child even more.
 All of the suffering that those parents accept is considered a worthwhile trade for the comfort that child receives.

-The point is that if we are going to live in this world as God intends, there will likely be some collateral damage to our own hearts and minds.
+If we are going to live in this world as God intends, there will likely be some collateral damage to our own hearts and minds.
 To serve and love others will result in pain.
 To be like Christ may mean to suffer at times, but it is a full life.
-However, it is only temporary.
-And the eternal weight of glory that awaits us in eternity is well worth the suffering that is only for a little while.
+Suffering is only temporary.
+The glory that awaits us is well worth it.
+The damage we incure will become something beautiful in God's hands.